xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/class_attributes/classes_and_attributes.md

 ### Re-Arranging Product Class Attribute(s)

-Change the attributes order of appearance by drag-n-dropping the attributes with the help of a **Cross** icon.
+Change the attributes order of appearance by drag-n-dropping the attributes with the help of a **Cross** icon on the product class details page.

 ![pc-attr-drag-n-drop.png]({{site.baseurl}}/attachments/ref_2ydGVBck/pc-attr-drag-n-drop.png)